 The combination of high success rates with a ready market for these compromised accounts, means the account takeover abusers aren’t going to stop anytime soon.
 Combination lists of compromised passwords and emails can be purchased on the dark web for as little as £200 for 1 million addresses.

-At first, the vast majority of ATO attempts we’re crude but successful.
+At first, the vast majority of GDPR Account Takeover attempts we’re crude but successful.
 As corporates tried to develop ATO mitigation methods, the ATO perpetrators came up with increasingly sophisticated techniques for working around the blocking.